Creatiwity/witycms-doc/installation.md

 When the application needs to use its database, it then queries the database manager (such as: *MySQL*, *MariaDB*) which will perform helpful actions in the database (add, modify or delete data, etc.).
 This program is optimized to effectively large volumes of data.

-You will use phpMyAdmin to create and configure the wityCMS database.
+You will use *phpMyAdmin* to create and set up wityCMS's database.
-Launch another browser (or tab) and enter the local address: http: // ... / phpMyAdmin
+Open another tab and enter the "local" address: http: // ... / phpMyAdmin

-## wityCMS install
+## wityCMS installation

-Once the files have been installed on your FTP server from the FileZilla software.
-Start your browser, type the URL of the file where you put the files, for example: "http://www.votresite.com" if it is at the root of your FTP.
+Once the files are installed on your FTP server from the ***FileZilla***.
+You can open your browser, type the URL of the file where you saved files, for example: "http://www.nameofyourwebsite.com" if it is at the root of your FTP.
 This will redirect you to the installation wizard.
-It only remains for you to follow the 4 steps wityCMS facilities.
-You can not complete the installation once the 4 steps validated by clicking the button "Launch install".
+At this stage, only remains to follow the 4 steps to install wityCMS.
+You can only complete the installation once the 4 steps are done and validated by clicking the button "**Launch install**".

 ### General
 ![](installer-01.png)